 We have to admit, the CUPNOODLES Museum is kind of odd and quirky, which is exactly why you should check it out!

-This surprisingly impressive museum is built to commemorate Momofuku Ando’s food invention, the dried instant ramen noodles.
+The surprisingly impressive Cup Noodle Museum is built to commemorate Momofuku Ando’s food invention, the dried instant ramen noodles.

 It’s hard to believe, but this food quite literally changed the world.
 Before Momofuku’s innovation, all noodles, including pasta, were handmade.